mcu-debug/debug-tracker-vscode/README.md

 An extension can subscribe to all debug sessions of just the debug adapters that they are interested in.
 The selection of debug adapter is done via the `type` property used in a launch.json.
 For instance for `vscode-cpptools`, that would be `cppdbg`.

-From a performance point of view, this extension generate 3,000,000 events per second.
+From a performance point of view, this extension can generate 3,000,000 events per second on a 2021 Macbook Pro.

 If we missed an event or if there is an error in our logic when synthesizing events, please let us know by filing and Issue or creating a PR.